abz1997/dsa-notes/algo-sheet.md

 - Swapping values of nodes - Just like arrays, just swap the value of the two nodes, there's no need to swap the next pointer
 - Combining two lists - attach the head of the second list to the tail of the first list

-## Queue

-Most languages don't have a built-in Queue class which can be used, and candidates often use arrays (JavaScript) or lists (Python) as a queue.
-However, note that the dequeue operation (assuming the front of the queue is on the left) in such a scenario will be O(n) because it requires shifting of all other elements left by one.
-In such cases, you can flag this to the interviewer and say that you assume that there's a queue data structure to use which has an efficient dequeue operation.

 ## Interval